calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/_viva.md

 Viva Questions
 --------------

+* Can you describe the problem that you are trying to solve
+  * What are the components of the assignment?
+    * Server API (implementing `openapi.yaml` spec)
+    * Client (that uses the server)
+    * Client Layout (styled and responsive)

 ### Server

 * Can you run your sever and show us that it works (not with client)